aaltonen1024/digital-forensics-lab/Lab 03/README.md

 # Audio Steganography

 In audio steganography, the most common method is to embed the message within the audio’s spectrum.
 However, this method makes the audio noisy.
 Another method is to embed the message within the least significant bits (LSBs).

-To detect audio steganography, tools such as Sonic Visualizer or Audacity can be used.

-To test it out, download the audio file from [https://github.com/vonderchild/digital-forensics-lab/blob/main/Lab 03/files/super_secret_audio.wav](https://github.com/vonderchild/digital-forensics-lab/blob/main/Lab%2003/files/super_secret_audio.wav).

-Next, open the file in Sonic Visualizer, and click Layer → Add Spectogram.

 ![Untitled](files/images/audio_steg.png)